largecodeman1/Pokemon-Game/README.md

 5/5
 Met the objectives of the self-advocacy week, with commits and tangible artifacts.
 I was able to complete my main goals for the week and research to prepare for the actual game development.

+**Self Grade: 20/20**
+I was able to meet my goals for this week, I unable to meet my stretch goal as I underestimated the length and tim put into creating a GUI interface.
+I am prepared for this coming week with actual game coding, and I have learned quite alot about GUI's and Classes.

 //Aiden